-Neither Cantor, PSIL nor their respective directors, employees or agents shall be liable for any loss or damage suffered by you as a direct or indirect result of the provision by Cantor or PSIL of its services or the exercise of their rights hereunder, save that nothing in these Terms shall exclude or restrict liability of PSIL or Cantor resulting from the negligence, fraud or wilful default or contravention of the CBI's rules and regulations or other applicable law on the part of such parties.
+To the extent permitted by law, neither Cantor, PSIL nor their respective directors, employees or agents shall be liable for any loss or damage suffered by you as a direct or indirect result of the provision by Cantor or PSIL of its services or the exercise of their rights hereunder, save that nothing in these Terms shall exclude or restrict liability of PSIL or Cantor resulting from the negligence, fraud or wilful default or contravention of the MiFID or CAR and regulations or other applicable law on the part of such parties.
 Neither Cantor nor PSIL, in any event, will be liable for any indirect or consequential loss.
 Neither Cantor nor PSIL will be liable for any loss that is a loss of profit or loss or damage to business or reputation.
 Neither Cantor nor PSIL shall have any liability for any market or trading losses you may incur.